petersphilo/humhub-social_bulk_invite/README.md

 # Social Bulk Invite

-This module creates an Invite-by-email widget that is visible only by the members of a chosen group
+This module allows admins to do mass-invites and, importantly, to throttle the outgoing emails

 <br><br>

-## Donationware -- Consider a Donation!!
+## Donationware -- Please Consider a Donation!!

 Your doantion would really, really, really, really help!
 https://www.paypal.com/donate/?hosted_button_id=AEA7Q4V5RMY4S